Jay970719/Mentor-Finding-App---The-MentorshipLadder/README.md

-# Mentor-Finding-App---The-MentorshipLadder
+# Mentor-Finding-App: The-MentorshipLadder
-This is a mentor finding app for university students
+Soen357 - Final project: This is a mentor finding app for university students.